lee-xingfeng/lee-xingfeng.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>

 **Xingfeng Li (李杏峰)** is an Associate Professor at the Southwest University of Science and Technology, Mianyang, Sichuan, where he works with Prof. [Zhenwen Ren（任珍文）](http://unix8.net/).
-He received his Ph.D. degree from Nanjing University of Science and Technology, supervised by Prof. [Quansen Sun （孙权森）](https://cs.njust.edu.cn/e4/0c/c1730a189452/page.htm) and Jian Dai (戴健), and his Master’s degree under the supervision of Prof. [Zhenwen Ren](http://unix8.net/).
-He is currently a visiting scholar at A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by IEEE Fellow [Ivor W. Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and Senior Scientist Yuangang Pan [Yuangang Pan](https://yuangang-pan.github.io/profile/).
+He received his Ph.D. degree from Nanjing University of Science and Technology, supervised by Profs.
+[Quansen Sun （孙权森）](https://cs.njust.edu.cn/e4/0c/c1730a189452/page.htm) and Jian Dai (戴健).
+He is a visiting scholar at A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by IEEE Fellow [Ivor W. Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and Senior Scientist Yuangang Pan [Yuangang Pan](https://yuangang-pan.github.io/profile/), and his Master’s degree under the supervision of Prof. [Zhenwen Ren](http://unix8.net/).

 His current interests mainly focus on:
 - **Multi-modal learning**: it integrates the supplementary and consistent information of multiple feature extractors for clustering tasks.